Kiril3l5/time-tracking-2.0/README.md

 ## Recent Improvements

+*Last updated: May 2024*

-1. **Eliminated Double Build**: Preview deployments now avoid rebuilding the application during deployment using the `skipBuild` parameter.
+1. **Eliminated Double Build** (March 2024): Preview deployments now avoid rebuilding the application during deployment using the `skipBuild` parameter.

-2. **Enhanced Post-PR Guidance**: Clear instructions for deploying to production after a PR is merged.
+2. **Enhanced Post-PR Guidance** (March 2024): Clear instructions for deploying to production after a PR is merged.

-3. **Standardized Logger Usage**: Replaced direct console statements with a consistent logger API.
+3. **Standardized Logger Usage** (April 2024): Replaced direct console statements with a consistent logger API.

-4. **Fixed Linter Issues**: Removed unused variables and improved code quality throughout the codebase.
+4. **Fixed Linter Issues** (May 2024): Removed unused variables and improved code quality throughout the codebase.

+5. **Improved Documentation Organization** (May 2024): Updated documentation structure with comprehensive summaries and better organization.

+6. **Enhanced TypeScript Linting** (May 2024): Added clearer guidelines for handling unused variables with underscore prefixes.

+7. **Optimized Markdown Linting** (May 2024): Updated VS Code settings to handle common Markdown linting issues.

+8. **Script Workflow Improvements** (May 2024): Enhanced workflow automation scripts with better error handling and user guidance.

+9. **Comprehensive Design System** (May 2024): Created a unified design system with visual reference, component examples, and documentation to ensure UI consistency across portals.

 ## License